 Procedures for Appealing Grades

-- Before making a formal appeal the student will have discussed the problem with the instructor concerned, and, if no conclusion satisfactory to both parties has been reached, will have consulted further with the Director of Graduate Studies, who will attempt to resolve the problem without recourse to the Appeals Committee.
+- Before making a formal appeal the student will have discussed the problem with the instructor concerned, and, if no conclusion satisfactory to both parties has been reached, will have consulted further with the Director of Graduate Studies (firstname.lastname@example.org), who will attempt to resolve the problem without recourse to the Graduate Department Academic Appeals Committee (GDAAC).

 - A student wishing to make a formal appeal does so in writing to the Director, outlining briefly reasons for the appeal and supplying the relevant evidence (e.g., papers, examinations, course syllabus).

 - The instructor concerned makes a written response to the student's appeal.

 - If no satisfactory resolution has been reached, the appeal is sent to the Appeals Committee (GDAAC), which is made up of three faculty members and two student representatives.
 The chair of the 2022-2023 GDAAC is Prof. Thomas Dancer (email@example.com).

 - The Director asks an anonymous reader to report on the work in question and recommend a mark.